 What is The Current Condition?

 Results from preliminary data so far show most expected native mammal species are present in the One Tam area of focus, with an abundance of small mammals (prey species).
 Opossums and cattle have been the only non-native mammal seen so far (Townsend, 2015).
 The current condition of Fair reflects these promising early results combined with the fact that we have seen very few rare species such as spotted skunks and mountain lions.

 What is the Current Trend?

 Trends are Unknown because there are not yet enough data from the MWPIP to assess a trend in Mt.
 Tam’s mammals.

 How Sure Are We?

 Our certainty in these conclusions is currently Moderate because only early data are available.

 What is This Assessment Based On?

-Preliminary results from three months of MWPIP images (only three months are available so far because of the large amount of time it takes to catalog, verify, and analyze the data).
+Preliminary MWPIP images (only three months were available at the time of this project because of the large amount of time it takes to catalog, verify, and analyze the data).

 What Don’t We Know?